WHO MAY FILE FORM I-765?

 Date of Last Arrival into the United States refers to your most recent U.S. entry from abroad.
 You might find that date stamped in your passport.

-Questions 17: Place of Your Last Arrival or Entry Into the U.S
+Question 17: Place of Your Last Arrival or Entry Into the U.S

-For Place of Last Arrival into the United States, USCIS is looking for the place where you spoke to the CBP officer.
-(This would be the airport where you first landed, if you came by plane.)
+For the Place of Last Arrival into the United States, USCIS is looking for the place where you spoke to the CBP officer.
+(This would be the airport where you first landed if you came by plane.)
 If you can’t remember, this information can be found by clicking the Get Travel History button on the I-94 website.

 Question 18: Status at Last Entry